thepolarbear0818/blog/pages/docs/features.md

   prevent Google from controlling another aspect of the internet.
 - Disable [DRM](https://www.eff.org/issues/drm), as it is a limitation to user freedom.
+- Avoid making unnecessary changes that increase the fingerprint without giving any privacy gain.
-- Only allow outgoing connections necessary to fetch blocking lists and revocation lists (once we switch to CRL).
+- Only allow outgoing connections that are not privacy invading.
-- Disable built in password manager and suggest more robust options.
+- Disable built-in password manager and suggest more robust options.